May 6, 2025

 Creating a logo with Affinity Designer

 Despite being feature-heavy like Adobe Illustrator, I felt the performance of Affinity is one of its biggest strengths.
-It’s fast, responsive, and handles most tasks with ease.
+A standout feature G2 users appreciate is how fast and responsive it is.
 I also loved its flexibility in exporting files as PNG, JPEG, SVG, and PDF and importing designs from other platforms, including .psd and .ai files of Adobe software.
 This meant I could easily move files between Affinity Designer and other software to refine my projects.

 Export options on Affinity Designer